 Federal Direct Unsubsidized Stafford Loan

-This program provides unsubsidized Federal Direct Loans to undergraduate and graduate students who do not have to demonstrate federally defined need.
+This program provides unsubsidized Federal Direct Loans to undergraduate and graduate students who do not demonstrate federally defined need.
 Unsubsidized loans are not eligible for the federal government payment of interest while the student is in school.
-The student may make interest-only payments while in school, or the interest will be added to the loan balance.
+The student may make interest-only payments while in school, or the interest will be added to the loan balance upon entering repayment.
 The interest rates for the Federal Direct Unsubsidized Loan are specific to each year that the student borrows.
-For current interest rates, visit the U. S. Department of Education’s website at https://studentaid.ed.gov/types/loans/interest-rates.
+For current interest rates, visit the U. S. Department of Education’s website at hwww.studentaid.gov/understand-aid/types/loans/interest-rates.
 Students are responsible for the interest that accrues while in school, during their six-month grace period, and during any authorized deferment periods.
 The federal government has set annual borrowing limits of $2,000–$5,500 for the first academic year of undergraduate study (up to 44 credits); $2,000–$6,500 for the second academic year (45–89 credits); and $2,000–$7,500 an academic year for the remaining years of undergraduate study.
 Undergraduate borrowing limits vary based on the borrower's dependency status as indicated by the FAFSA.
 Graduate students may borrow up to $20,500 per year.

 Lifetime (aggregate) Federal Direct Loan Borrowing Limits by Academic Program

 A student may borrow up to an aggregate limit of $31,000 (only $23,000 may be subsidized) as a dependent undergraduate or post baccalaureate student; $57,500 as an independent undergraduate or post baccalaureate student (only $23,000 of this amount may be subsidized); and $138,500 as a graduate or professional student (only $65,500 of this may be subsidized).
-The aggregate amount for graduate students includes all previous loans borrowed as an undergraduate student.
+The aggregate amount for graduate students includes all previous loans borrowed as an undergraduate or post baccalaureate student.

 Additional Federal Direct Unsubsidized Stafford Loan

-Dependent undergraduate students whose parents' Federal Direct PLUS Loan applications are denied may be eligible for additional Federal Direct Unsubsidized Loan.
-Students who have earned fewer than 90 credits may borrow up to $4,000 a year in additional funds above the maximum Federal Direct Stafford Loan annual limits (but may not exceed aggregate limits).
+Dependent undergraduate students whose parents' Federal Direct Parent PLUS Loan applications are denied may be eligible for additional Federal Direct Unsubsidized Loan.
+Students who have earned fewer than 90 credits may borrow up to $4,000 a year in additional funds above the maximum Federal Direct Loan annual limits (but may not exceed aggregate limits).
 Students who have earned 90 credits or more may borrow up to an additional $5,000 per year (but may not exceed aggregate limits).
 Not all applicants will qualify for the maximums in additional funding.
 The Federal Direct Unsubsidized Loan may be used to replace the Expected Family Contribution, but total Federal Direct Loan (subsidized and unsubsidized) borrowing, plus other financial assistance received, cannot exceed the Cost of Attendance.

 Students must complete a FAFSA each year to participate in this loan program.